Central American offered asylum in Guatemala opts for home

 COLON, Honduras (AP) — The first Central American asylum seeker sent to Guatemala under that country’s “safe third country” agreement with the U.S. has opted to instead return to his home in Honduras.

-A tearful Erwin José Ardón Montoya arrived Saturday at his parent’s small adobe house in the village of Colón in the poverty- and drought-stricken municipality of Trujillo.
-He’d refused an offer of asylum in Guatemala, including a job and place to live, choosing to instead be with family rather than alone in another country.
+A tearful Erwin José Ardón Montoya arrived Saturday at his parents’ small adobe house in the village of Colón in the poverty- and drought-stricken municipality of Trujillo.
+He refused an offer of asylum in Guatemala, including a job and place to live, choosing to instead be with family rather than alone in another country.

 It was a desire for family that drove Ardón Montoya, 23, to set out in the first place two months ago.
 His daughter was born in the U.S. this year after the mother traveled north while pregnant.